Spaceware-Technologies/HWID-Spoofer-For-VRC/README.md

 # Spike Unban Tool

- 	 This tool was monotone updated to work with VRC
-  	 If this doesn't work you may need to reinstall windows Contact me on discord if you have questions.
+ 	 This tool was monotone drive based HWID spoofer for BE updated to work with VRC If this doesn't work you may need to reinstall windows Contact me on discord if you have questions.